chadmando/Exchange-Online-PowerShell-Recipes/README.md

 ## Warning

-> Some recipes make changes that are difficult to undo.
+> Some recipes make changes that could have unintended consequences.
+> Use at your own risk.

 Use the `-WhatIf` or `-Confirm` parameter when executing commands that make changes (Set, Remove, Enable, Disable) or test recipes before changing a production environment.
 Recipes may have the _Enable_ or _Disable_ portion commented out for safety.